The co-op bookstore for avid readers

 Grossman, Lawrence: -

 Lawrence Grossman worked at the American Jewish Committee for close to 40 years, serving as director of publications and editor of the American Jewish Year Book.
-He earned BA and MHL degrees and rabbinical ordination from Yeshiva University, and a PhD in history from the City of New York Graduate Center.
+He earned BA and MHL degrees and rabbinical ordination from Yeshiva University, and a PhD in history from the City University of New York Graduate Center.

 Praise for this book